 No, it is not possible for a state court to exercise personal jurisdiction over a non-resident who was not personally served with process within the state but was served via a newspaper publication.

-The decision of the Circuit Court of Multnomah County was declared invalid, the decision of the United States District Court for the District of Oregon affirmed.
+The decision of the Circuit Court of Multnomah County was declared invalid, and the decision of the United States District Court for the District of Oregon was affirmed.

 Justice Hunt dissented from the opinion and judgment of the court on the reason that the judgment of the court differs from the well-established principles of property law and that he is not willing to declare that a sovereign State cannot subject the land within its borders to the payment of debts owed to its citizens, or that the power to do so is contingent on whether the suit’s statute authorizes the property to be levied upon at the outset or at the end.

-Hunt is of the opinion that the court should have jurisdiction over the matter of this nature when reasonable notice is given and an appearance is made.
+Hunt is of the opinion that the court should have jurisdiction over a matter of this nature when reasonable notice is given and an appearance is made.

 other case briefs to read